souhailaS/ejs-compile/readme.md

 ```

 ### 2. Local Installation
-For usage in a specific project:
+For usage in a specific project programmatically:
 ```bash
 npm install ejsc-views
 ```